CIS3296SoftwareDesignF21/prj-01-cybersecurity-script-kit/README.md

 #### Instead of hosting on own site, make library directly on github.
 To test scripts, we will use GitHub CI.
 We will use the command line to download directly from GitHub.

 ### Vision
+#### The developers will create a website that will host the library of cybersecurity tools.
+From there the end-user can download the tool or script and use it however they desire.

 ### Team Members:
 #### Anya Tewari, Kasie Madden, Anna Gillen, Viraj Shah